Nibble and Dine

 • Email

-Stovetop Tuna Noodle Casserole is the comfort food you all know and love, but with this recipe, you can make it in about 30 minutes without having to heat up the oven!
-And, it even comes with a buttery crumb topping!
+Tuna noodle casserole is the comfort food you all know and love.
+But, with this easy stovetop version, you can make it in only about 30 minutes, without having to heat up the oven!
+And, this stove top tuna casserole is made entirely from scratch (without canned soup).

-Tuna Noodle Casserole is a quintessential comfort food - tender noodles, creamy sauce, tuna and a bit of veggies all mixed together, with a buttery, crumbly topping.
+Tuna noodle casserole is a quintessential comfort food: tender noodles, creamy sauce, tuna and a bit of veggies all mixed together, with a buttery, crumbly topping.
 Sounds heavenly!
-With this recipe for Stovetop Tuna Noodle Casserole, you can have all this, but in only about 30 minutes AND only using your stovetop!
+With this recipe for stove top tuna casserole, you can have all this, but in only about 30 minutes AND without heating up the oven!

 Ingredients